mistertest/luna-shield/README.md

 ### Requirements

 - Xbox controller is recommended but all Xinput Controller are accepted
+- A Luna active account available only for US clients for now
 - Updating your Xbox controller from your pc
 - Download and update the last version of "Webview" in your play store